heebinho/heebinho.github.io/input/posts/tech/blazor-on-github.md

 ```html
 <base href="/subdirectory/" />
 ```
 If you're lucky you can reach your Blazor app now.
 But you can't reach for example domain.com/subdirectory/counter because GitHub Pages doesn't natively support single page apps.
 You can use a straightforward solution from [rafrex][5] to overcome this routing issue.
-Just add the [404.html][6] to the root directory of your master branch.
+Just add a custom [404.html][6] to the root directory of your master branch.
 Dont't forget to adjust the segment count in the script:

 ```javascript